Skip to main content

 For a small informational site.

-A brochure-style site for a local business — services, about, contact.
-This is where my free offer applies, and where WordPress looks suspiciously cheap on paper.
+A brochure-style site for a local business: services, about, contact.
+WordPress looks suspiciously cheap on paper, but once you add the plugins, hosting and maintenance the picture shifts.

 Hosting ~£25/mo managed £5-40/mo depending on host

-Theme / template Designed specifically for you.
-Free.
-Free ones OK; premium ~£50-100 one-off
+Theme / template Designed specifically for you Free ones OK; premium ~£50-100 one-off

 For a larger or more complex build.

 Booking systems, custom e-commerce, client portals, SaaS.
-This is where my hourly rate comes in — and where WordPress starts stacking paid plugins at speed.
+This is where bespoke really pulls away, and where WordPress starts stacking paid plugins at speed.

 Aspect Bespoke (Laravel) WordPress